There is a terminology problem plaguing the content community.

 The next step for real writers

-If you’re a writer — a real writer, not a copyist — and you’re interested in becoming certified, you need to join our (free) MyCopyblogger marketing library to hear about it.
+If you’re a writer — a real writer, not a copyist — and you’re interested in becoming a Certified Content Marketer — join MyCopyblogger to get updates about when we’ll open the program to new students.

 Registration for the program is currently closed while we focus on making it a great experience for our most recent group of applicants.
-But if you’d like to join our next round of students, register and keep an eye on your MyCopyblogger emails, as we’ll let you know as soon as the program is available again for new members.
+But if you’d like to join our next round of students, we’ll notify MyCopyblogger members as soon as the program opens again.